This post was updated on July 18, 2022.

 Besides the glorious weather, one reason so many people are making their way to Sarasota is its vibrant arts scene.
 From the elegance of the Sarasota Opera House, the Sarasota Ballet, and the Asolo Repertory Theatre to Sarasota Contemporary Dance, the Sarasota Cuban Ballet School, the Circus Arts Conservatory, and the world-renowned Sarasota Film Festival — to name a few! — creativity thrives here.

 And it’s not just about highbrow events.
 One of the most intriguing neighborhoods in Sarasota is the Towles Court Artist Colony, a downtown district of bungalows on brick-lined streets, founded in the ‘90s as a live-work haven for artists.
-Today the colony is vibrant with galleries and studios, salons, cafes, art therapists, teachers, and more.
-Visitors are welcome, but the best time for newbies to check out the neighborhood is during art walks on the third Friday of every month, from 5 to 9 p.m.
+Today, the colony is vibrant with galleries and studios, salons, cafes, art therapists, teachers, and more.
+Visitors are welcome, but the best time for newbies to check out the neighborhood is during open studio nights.

 11. THE GREATEST SHOW ON EARTH USED TO CALL SARASOTA HOME